-By late 2005, we decided to change our name to the Texas Asset Building Coalition (TABC) to reflect the increased number of asset-building products and activities our members were delivering alongside their IDA programs.
+Our history goes back to 2002 when we began as the Texas IDA Network, created to support and expand individual development account (IDA) programs in Texas.
+As new asset building programs developed across the state, we changed our name to the Texas Asset Building Coalition (TABC) to reflect the variety of asset-building activities our members were delivering alongside their IDA programs.

 In 2008, RAISE Texas became the first independent 501(c)(3) state asset-building coalition in the country.